NJdevPro/SPString/README.md

 It's quite simple and does nothing really fancy so you can easily understand what it does, but when I wrote it in 2009, it was fully tested for embedded hardware with small memory requirements.
-It passes Valgrind.
+It passes Valgrind and has been successfully used in production.
 Unfortunaly I no longer have the tests suite so you'll have to write your own before using this library.